amit-hkust/my_site_online/content/_index.md

 ## Working Papers

-### <a href=https://bit.ly/2ZG2Ti7 target="_blank"><span class=titlelink>Know Thyself: Free Credit Reports and the Retail Mortgage Market [Job Market Paper]</span></a>
+### <a href=https://bit.ly/2ZG2Ti7 target="_blank"><span class=titlelink>Know Thyself: Easier Access to Own Credit Report and Retail Mortgage Market [Job Market Paper]</span></a>
 <p></p>
 <details><summary>Abstract</summary>
 <div class=conference>
-Credit reports contain creditworthiness signals, in the absence of which consumers may misjudge their creditworthiness.
-A U.S. federal law made credit reports free for all consumers since 2005, while they had already been free in seven states.
-Comparing contiguous counties across the state borders reveals that free credit reports resulted in more mortgage applications and approvals, and fewer delinquencies and credit-history related rejections.
-The findings are consistent with a consumer self-learning mechanism where borrowers with high creditworthiness enter or stay in the applicant pool and those with low creditworthiness select-out, improving the pool quality.
+Borrowers may overestimate or underestimate their creditworthiness in the absence of precise signals.
+Credit reports, which contain such signals, became easily accessible for consumers in 2005 for the entire U.S., while it was already the case in seven states.
+A difference-in-differences strategy employing this easier access to credit reports shows that pool quality of mortgage applicants improved as a result---approvals increased and subsequent delinquencies decreased.
+These findings are consistent with a mechanism where over-estimators exit and under-estimators enter the applicant pool, because easier access to credit reports reduces misestimation of own creditworthiness.
 Additional findings rule out supply-driven explanations.
 </div>
 </details>